- S. Boulardii and Candida

 Irritable bowel syndrome

-For more on IBS, see the podcast we did with Joel Evans, MD on using the latest technology in food sensitivity testing to help alleviate IBS.
+For more on IBS, see the podcast John did with Joel Evans, MD on using the latest technology in food sensitivity testing to help alleviate IBS.

 S. boulardii supplementation improved quality of life for IBS patients, but not bowel frequency or stool consistency.17